The 5-Minute Daily Spelling Routine That Sticks

 If you want this on autopilot

 Spellexi is exactly this routine, with the tracking handled.
-Your child writes the words on paper.
-You take a photo.
-The app grades the work, updates the word list, and schedules the next session at the right interval.
+Each session opens with your kid's wins, and any words connected to a shaky phonics pattern get a guided review before practice starts.
+The practice itself follows the same warm-up, working, cool-down shape: easier words at the start and end, harder ones in the middle.
+Your child writes on paper.
+You snap a photo.
+Any missed words get a guided review after: see what went wrong, talk through the tricky part.
+The app grades, updates the word list, and schedules the next session at the right interval.
 No prep on your end.
-No spreadsheet.
 No screen for your child.
-Works alongside whatever phonics program you're already using.

 Five minutes a day that show up in your child's real writing weeks later.
 That's the whole point.

 Want to try Spellexi?
 See pricing.
 Or be a Feedback Family for free access in exchange for monthly feedback.
-I'm personally reading every application.
+Every application gets a personal read.